 Keep in mind, I’m not saying you should not focus on the smaller categories at all, I’m just saying I would focus on cutting my expenses in my high spending categories before I turn to cutting my small expenditures.

 One easy way I would save money on my small expenditures is by using online coupons and rebate sites.
-Two great websites I use are Ebates and Ibotta.
+A great website I use is Rakuten.

 If you don’t have an account, sign up right now!
 It is literally FREE money.
-When you sign up right now and purchase something you will get a $10.00 bonus from Ebates and Ibotta.
+When you sign up right now and purchase something, you will get a $30.00 bonus from Rakuten.

 Step 10: Work On Building Other Streams Of Income